 If your manuscript is accepted for publication in Aquatic Mammals Journal, please be aware of the following page charges and publication fees:

 Copyright: Upon publication, the copyright passes to the journal.
-Permission must be obtained from the Editor to reprint an article or a part of an article published in Aquatic Mammals.
+Permission must be obtained from the Managing Editor to reprint an article or a part of an article published in Aquatic Mammals.

 Send correspondence to: